Two Childhoods, One Marriage | Why our patterns run our relationships

 When Glen and Yvette Henry sat down with me for the Shaping Freedom podcast, they spoke candidly about what it actually takes to build a marriage while both people are still becoming who they are.
 Glen is the creator of Beleaf in Fatherhood, the YouTube channel that's made millions of people laugh while showing what being a dad really looks like.
 He's also the author of Father Yourself First.

 Yvette is a writer, a homeschooling mother of four, and the author of the devotional Release, Rest, Remain.
 Together they host the podcast How Married Are You?!, where they've spent years talking openly about marriage, conflict, parenting, and the inner work required to actually grow together.
-I have deep respect for the way they do this.
-They say the hard parts out loud, in public, while the cameras are rolling.
-Here are three gems that stuck with me:
+I have deep respect and appreciation for how candid this couple is in sharing the hard parts out loud.
+Here are a few gems that I took from the conversation:

-1. Your patterns walked down the aisle with you
+1. Your patterns walked into the relationship right along with you

-For Yvette, the pivot arrived after her fourth child was born in 2019.
-She had quit the teaching career she'd aspired to her whole life to homeschool her kids full-time.
-Between the hormones, the identity shift, and the thanklessness of the role, she started having thoughts she knew weren't right.
-"I need help.
-I can't do this by myself," she said.
-She started therapy that year.
-So many women recognize this moment without needing it explained.
+For Yvette, a pivot arrived after her fourth child was born in 2019.
+She had quit the teaching career she'd aspired to her whole life to homeschool their children full-time.
+They were in the midst of a two-year period of lots of change – professionally, publicly, with their children, all while maintaining a marriage and fighting for her identity.
+Between the hormones, the identity shift, and the thanklessness of the role, she started having thoughts she knew weren’t healthy.
+She started therapy that year and the journey helped her recognize that she had walls up and that her younger self wanted to be addressed.
+Eventually, she wanted them to get into couples therapy.

 3. You can only give your family the calm you carry

 Glen realized he had the capacity to be a good father to his children, and he needed to give himself that same kind of steady presence.
 He built an inner voice from his own parental instinct, his wife's wisdom, and his therapist's guidance, and started fathering himself through the hard moments.
-I love the way he describes his process: "Leading myself to a place of calm, because that's what I need, and that's what I give to my children."
+He did this for the future he wanted his family to have.
+I love the way he describes his process: "Leading myself to a place of calm, because that's what I need, and that's what I give to my children.
+I don’t want my kids to walk on eggshells around me.”

 Yvette was navigating the same territory from the other side.
-For her, it came through around rest, something most women have to fight for.
+For her, it came through rest, something most women have to fight for.
+She recognized that she was trying to uphold expectations that weren’t placed on her.
+Through her work, she realized that she could simply let it go.
 "We as women sometimes feel like we have to earn rest," she said.
 "When I am well-rested, I show up better as a human being."
 Her devotional, Release, Rest, Remain, came out of learning to practice it herself.

 "Who you marry is not who you end up with," Yvette said.
 "You are marrying someone you love right now, but you have to be willing to love them at every version of themselves."
-That's what Glen and Yvette have been doing for each other, and sitting with them in that honesty was a gift.
-It's also what's available to the rest of us, if we're ready to do the same.
+That's what Glen and Yvette have been doing for and with each other.

 TL;DR: